openedx/open-edx-proposals/oeps/oep-0044-bp-changelogs.rst

 Rejected Alternatives
 =====================

+For `Application and Non-Library Repositories`_, the only real alternatives to a CHANGELOG.rst are:

+#.
+Keeping changelog details in Confluence or some other location, or
+#.
+Not keeping any changelog at all.

+The first of these alternatives goes against our developer documentation recommendations, by not co-locating documentation with its code.
+The second alternative makes it impossible to learn about important changes without a great deal of hunting through commit comments.

-An alternative for Python Library Respositories, rather than using GitHub Releases, would be to add changelog entries directly into the CHANGELOG.rst.
+For `Python Libraries`_, an alternative to using GitHub Releases would be to add individual changelog entries directly into the CHANGELOG.rst.
 Given that `Frontend Libraries`_ are already using GitHub Releases, and many Python libraries already use the GitHub Releases, it seems simpler to be consistent.
+Additionally, repositories that have used both GitHub Releases and entries in the CHANGELOG.rst tend to have inconsistent usage, where various entries get dropped from one or the other.
+It is also simpler to point the CHANGELOG.rst to GitHub Releases than to point GitHub Releases to the CHANGELOG.rst or to stop people from adding GitHub Releases.

 References
 ==========